Japan’s famous Shinkansen rail network got its biggest exposure yet following the release of the Hollywood blockbuster, Bullet Train.

 Who’s in the cast?

-The film-makers of Bullet Train are not simply resting on the star power of Burapi to draw in audiences: they’ve also assembled an impressive supporting cast.
+The film-makers of Bullet Train did not simply rest on the star power of Burapi to draw in audiences: they also assembled an impressive supporting cast.

 Perhaps the most notable is Sandra Bullock as the mysterious Maria Beetle.
 Although the role was originally meant for Lady Gaga, she had to drop out following scheduling conflicts.
 This led to Bullock signing on to reunite with Pitt after their winning collaboration in The Lost City.

-To play the other deadly assassins on board the train, Leitch has made some intriguing choices, including
+To play the other deadly assassins on board the train, Leitch made some intriguing choices, including